 Ireland Travel Tips

-Ireland is a beautiful country filled with rolling green hills, castles, beautiful sheer cliffs, Guinness beer, and ultra friendly locals.
-Dublin is a lively city with great pubs and history and the country is filled great rolling hills and castles.
+Ireland is a beautiful country filled with rolling green hills, castles, beautiful sheer cliffs, Guinness beer, and ultra-friendly locals.
+Dublin is a lively city with great pubs and history while the country is filled with beautiful landscapes and castles.
 It’s hard not to have fun here especially with such friendly and inviting locals.
 The country’s small size makes it easy to explore regardless of the length of your trip.
-And despite being on the Euro, the recent economic crisis has made the country much cheaper than it used to be making it a good value destination.
+And despite being on the Euro, the recent economic crisis has made the country much cheaper than it used to be, making it a good value destination.

-- Accommodation: Prices start at $12 a night for a hostel dorm room, $35 for a single room in a hostel, and from $45 for a night in a budget hotel with a private bathroom.
+- Accommodation: Prices average $14-18 a night for a hostel dorm room, $50 for a single room in a hostel, and starting at $45 for a night in a budget hotel with a private bathroom.
 In the bigger cities, expect to pay a bit more.

 Money Saving Tips

-- Fly budget - Ireland is extremely well served by budget airlines traveling throughout the UK and Europe.
-By booking in advance with the likes of Ryanair, Easyjet and BMIBaby, you can get cheap flights from Ireland to the world.
+- Fly budget - Ireland is extremely well-served by budget airlines traveling throughout the UK and Europe.
+By booking in advance with the likes of Ryanair, Easyjet and BMIBaby, you can get cheap flights from Ireland to elsewhere in the world.

 - Student discounts – A valid student ID will get you discounts (up to 50%) to many attractions, museums, and buses throughout the country.